 Feast Day: September 24

-Blessed John Henry Newman spent the first half of his life as an Anglican before converting to the Roman Catholic faith.
+Canonized on October 13, 2019, St. John Henry Newman spent the first half of his life as an Anglican before converting to the Roman Catholic faith.
 He was a priest, popular preacher, writer, and theologian in both Churches.
 Born in London, England, he studied and ministered at Oxford.
 After 1833, Newman became a prominent member of the Oxford Movement, which emphasized the Church's debt to the the Church Fathers and challenged any tendency to consider truth as completely subjective.
 His historical research led Newman to become a Roman Catholic in 1845 and a priest two years later.
 When Newman was named a cardinal in 1879, he took as his motto "Cor ad cor loquitur," heart speaks to the heart.
 He died 11 years later.
 Three years after his death, a Newman Club for Catholic students began at the University of Pittsburgh.
-In time, his name was linked to Catholic ministry centers at public universities in the United States, including the University of Wisconsin-Oshkosh.
+In time, his name was linked to Catholic ministry centers at public universities in the United States, including the University of Wisconsin Oshkosh.

 Feast Day: July 4